inttter/iinter.me/src/pages/blog/posts/forza-horizon-3.md

 While the game may have been delisted, its had a **massive** impact on me.
 It sparked an interest in me for racing games and cars that continues to this day.

-If you ever have the opportunity to experience Forza Horizon 3, I highly recommend it.
-It's more than just a game; it's an immersive and exhilarating adventure that will stay with you long after the credits roll.

 > "What about the newer games?"

 You should try [4](https://store.steampowered.com/app/1293830/Forza_Horizon_4/), probably not [5](https://store.steampowered.com/app/1551360/Forza_Horizon_5/).
 I'd love to play Horizon 5 more, but...